varlackc/CrackingTheCodingInterview/DataStructures/1 ArraysStrings/1_2/LeeMe.md

-# Cracking The Coding Interview Exercise 1.2 Check Permutation
+# Decifrando La Entrevista De Programacion Ejercicio 1.2 Verificar Permutaciones (Cracking The Coding Interview)
 Check Permutation: Given two strings, write a method to decide if one is a permutation of the other.